nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Locating job listings by title: `find`

-Finds job listings whose titles contain any of the given keywords.
+You can find job listings whose titles contain any of the given keywords.

 ✏️ **Format:** `find KEYWORD [MORE_KEYWORDS]`